Covid-19 Surveillance tutorial guide

 Workflow details

-This workflow uses the Nextstrain data table from step 2.7.
-The data table includes a larger example dataset than generated with the previous two workflows.
+This workflow uses the Nextstrain data table, which includes a larger example dataset than generated with the previous two workflows.
 This example will show population-level resolution for COVID-19 surveillance.

 To generate your own required inputs for this workflow, you can leverage the prior two workflows and the following Nextstrain resources.